-- 12. Turn the coolant drain cock to "OFF". - Pour the recommended coolant into the reservoir to the maximum level, and then install the cap. - Pour the recommended coolant into the radiator until it is full.
+- Turn the coolant drain cock, making sure to align the "OFF" with the position indicator. - 13.
+Pour the recommended coolant into the reservoir to the maximum level, and then install the cap. - 14.
+Pour the recommended coolant into the radiator until it is full.